Rifle and Pistol Disciplines

 Service Rifle matches use 4-foot-square yellow targets with a black aiming mark, and black-and-white moving targets.
 The scoring system is similar to the one for F Class.
 All shooters are expected to help mark the targets in the zeroing phase before each match.

 Alpine is also a pistol target shooting club.
 If you would like to try pistol shooting with us or take part in our matches, you’ll find full details on the Pistol page.
 Please read carefully the section that applies to you.
 If you do not have a pistol licence, you should be aware that getting a pistol licence involves several more steps, and longer wait times, than getting a rifle licence.
 The steps for licensing are outlined in detail at the NSW Firearms Registry website.
-You are also welcome to talk to us at the range about the licensing process and joining our club.
+You are also welcome to email us about the licensing process and joining our club.
 All competitors must be thoroughly familiar with our Pistol Rules (pdf).